jackma-00/ftuser/README.md

 # 🚀 Complete Freqtrade Multi-Strategy Guide

-## Welcome to Your Multi-Strategy Trading Bot Setup!
+## Professional Multi-Strategy Trading Bot System

 This comprehensive guide will walk you through setting up, backtesting, and running **three independent trading strategies** with a **unified monitoring interface**.
-Perfect for beginners who want to understand algorithmic trading with Freqtrade.
+Designed for traders who want to deploy professional algorithmic trading with Freqtrade.

 ---